Osphalt/VendUMD/README.md

 ## Technologies

-VendUMD is created with JavaScript, React, Vite, and CSS Modules for the frontend, and Express and SupaBase for the backend.
+VendUMD is created with JavaScript, React, Vite, and CSS for the frontend, and SupaBase for the backend.